Ketamine Treatment Center in Raleigh, NC

 Intravenous ketamine therapy holds much promise ever since “robust decreases in depressive symptoms” were first described in clinical trials in 2000.1 Subsequent studies have shown that repeated dosing can sustain initial improvement in symptoms.2

-We offer both intravenous and intranasal ketamine therapy for Depression, PTSD, Anxiety, OCD, and Chronic Pain.
+We offer intravenous ketamine therapy for Depression, PTSD, Anxiety, OCD, and Chronic Pain.
 While these treatments are revolutionary, we recognize that they represent only one part of the multi-modal therapy for psychiatric disorders.
 We will integrate care with your psychiatrist and/or primary care provider to promote the best possible results.

 - Berman R, Cappiello A, et al. Antidepressant Effects of Ketamine in Depressed Patients.
 Biol Psychiatry.
 2000 Feb 15; 47(4): 351-4.